solidjs/solid-docs-legacy/langs/en/guides/testing.md

 ### Coverage Reports

+> Unfortunately, due to a [limitation of babel](https://github.com/babel/babel/issues/4289), we cannot get source maps output for transpiled JSX, which will result in components to show zero coverage.
+It will work for non-JSX code, though.

 If you want to check code coverage of your tests, the favorite tool for uvu is c8.
 To install and set it up, run:

 ```sh